Case Details

 What began as a routine stipulated divorce hearing on February 7, 2022, before Family Court Commissioner (FCC) John Bermingham devolved into a catastrophic legal failure when, in March 2022, my “ex-” husband, Adam, and I discovered that the Winnebago County Clerk of Court had attached a different couple’s Marital Settlement Agreement (MSA) to our mailed divorce judgment.

 Upon reporting the error, I learned from Winnebago County Clerk of Court, Tara Berry, that our final, intended MSA—the proposed contract that establishes the court’s jurisdiction to divide property and parental rights—submitted to the court on January 28, 2022, had been lost somewhere within its chain of custody prior to the February 7, 2022, hearing.
-Consequently, the February 7, 2022, divorce hearing had mistakenly proceeded under a nullified original MSA proposal.
+Consequently, our February divorce hearing had mistakenly proceeded under our nullified original MSA proposal that had been submitted to the court on January 7, 2022, and replaced by the final, intended MSA submitted to the court on January 28, 2022.

 Because Adam and I had reasonably relied on the court to return our final, intended MSA with the divorce judgment following our hearing, neither of us had retained a duplicate copy, leaving only our nullified original MSA on the record.
 As such, Adam immediately moved to exploit this State-created chaos for his advantage.